tajent/python-game/Readme.txt

-After finishing 'Learn Python the Hard Way', I attempted an application given to me to complete.
+After finishing 'Learn Python the Hard Way' https://learnpythonthehardway.org/python3/, I was given an assignment to build an application as described below.
 Due to publishing restrictions, it cannot be made public, so currently just making the README available.

 System Requirements:
 --------------------